 Interested in graduate school?
 Here is the list of top Education schools with specialties and rankings from U.S. News to get you started: http://grad-schools.usnews.rankingsandreviews.com/best-graduate-schools/top-education-schools.

 Many students who are interested in the field of Education are also interested in working with and learning from children and adolescents.
-In addition to the teaching and learning course, which provides structured in-classroom experiences in spring term, there are peer mentoring and work with children and adolescents opportunities through many different campus organizations.
+There are peer mentoring and work with children and adolescent local volunteerism opportunities offered through many different campus organizations.